How to Turn the Tables on the Prosecution

 The Law Enforcement Body-Worn Camera Privacy Act sets out the rules police departments must follow to preserve evidence to help exonerate a defendant charged with a felony or misdemeanor offense.

 The Body-Worn Camera Privacy Act (BWCPA) requires law enforcement officers and police departments to preserve video from police body cameras when the evidence is connected to an ongoing criminal investigation, a prosecution, or any internal investigation.
-The only exceptions to the requirement that the police department must preserve body cam video are when the video:
+The only exceptions to the requirement that the police department must preserve police body camera video are when the video:

 - interferes with law enforcement proceedings